fadyyecob/UIAnalogClock/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-Either add  `UIAnalogClock`  to a UIView in your storyboard or create an instance of `UIAnalogClock` in code.
+Either add  `UIAnalogClockView`  to a UIView in your storyboard or create an instance of `UIAnalogClockView` in code.

 <p align="center"><img src ="UIAnalogClock/Assets/screenshot.png" width="300px"/></p>